-- Make sure to get them on board before dealing with other group of customers.
+- Make sure to get them on board before dealing with other groups of customers.

 Customer surveys can be conducted to know customer feedback.
-Inventions on some of the worlds best product have been based on customer feedback.
-Knowing your customer is utmost important.
-Further some research on the competitors and the market can lead you to a good path with your business.
+Inventions on some of the worlds best products have been based on customer feedback.
+Knowing your customer is utmost importance.
+Further, some research on the competitors and the market can lead you to a good path with your business.

-Knowing all the analytics is beneficial in a way but through survey their is a clear picture.
+Knowing all the analytics is beneficial in a way but through a survey there is a clear picture.

-The goal here is to identify your customers and the problems and convivence you may tend to offer them though your product.
+The goal here is to identify your customers and the problems and convivence you may tend to offer them through your product.

 Begin with asking questions related to your products like

 What kind of things they have been looking for in the market? etc.